JdejesusIsaac/TokenExplorer/README.md

 4. fetch data for schema or "resolve them" using Typescript.

 5. Querying our API through Apollo GraphQL Playground.

+### How to start with the Project

+1. Go to the terminal

+2. Clone this repo.

+3. Run git clone <url> on your local terminal. ( <url> - the URL you find in your remote repo after cloning)

+4. Then cd to the respective repo.

+5. Run npm install.

+To run Apollo server locally run $ node --exec ts-node --files src/index.ts

+Your development server is up and running on localhost:4000.

 git clone repo